wzulfikar/lifelog/tech/case_study__ari_fleet_management.md

 - using real-time analytic: anticipate behaviour, take proactive action, use predictive analytic using structured or text data to keep track of customer interaction

 - enhance data warehouse, create key data visibility without delay at all times

+- using hana: improve value of information, accelerate business process, on single platform.